-Maybe that's why people who suffer from terrible anxiety or stress sometimes develop ulcers and other digestive problems.
+Perhaps that's why people who suffer from severe anxiety or stress sometimes develop ulcers and other digestive problems.
 Maybe they're not "listening to their gut" as much as they should.

 Also, if you are familiar with some forms of meditation or bodywork practices, you may be aware of the "hara," which is located just below your navel and a few inches in.
 It is often described as the center of balance, as well as the "vital spirit."
-Meditational practice incorporating the hara involves focusing attention on that area during breathing (the power of your speech).
-If you're not familiar with it, look into it; it's good stuff!
+Meditational practice incorporating the hara involves focusing attention on that area during breathing (breath being the power of your speech) exercises.
+If you're not familiar with it, look into it; it's good stuff.

 So, you really should speak from the gut.
 You'll sound better, and chances are you'll feel better, as well.